nuprl/Stopify/README.md

 adequate ot test your changes with only one continuation representation.

 You can run a Stopified program in the terminal (using Node), which is usually the fastest way to test a small change.
-To do so, compile it with the `--require-runtime` flag and then run the output file using node.
+To do so, compile it with the `--require-runtime` flag and `--disable-webpack` and then run the output file using node.

 For example:

 ```
-stopify --require-runtime src.js dst.js
+stopify --disable-webpack --require-runtime src.js dst.js
 node dst.js
 ```

 The output file (`dst.js` above) takes the same command-line arguments as `stopify-url`.

 ## Stopify with Webpack